microsoft/azurechat/README.md

 # 👨🏻‍💻 Run from your local machine

 Clone this repository locally or fork to your Github account.
+Run all of the the steps below from the "src" directory.

 1. Create a new file named `.env.local` to store the environment variables add the following variables